dell/csm-docs/content/docs/replication/deployment/powerflex.md

 After preparing the config you can apply it to both clusters with repctl.
 Just make sure you've added your clusters to repctl via the `add` command before.

-To create storage classes just run `./repctl create sc --from-config <config-file>` and storage classes would be applied to both clusters.
+To create storage classes, run `./repctl create sc --from-config <config-file>` and storage classes will be applied to both clusters.

-After creating storage classes you can make sure they are in place by using `./repctl get storageclasses` command.
+After creating storage classes you can make sure they are in place by using the `./repctl get storageclasses` command.

 ### Provisioning Replicated Volumes